louisb0/btree/README.md

  30.96 │    └──jmp          2ad
 ```

-It seems like we're struggling to predict the `while` condition while traversing the structure, which makes sense.
+It seems like we're struggling to predict the `while` condition while traversing the B-tree, which makes sense.
 If we knew the height in advance, we could completely remove branches and have the compiler unroll a fixed size loop.